Kingxukai/linux/Documentation/security/landlock.rst

 Similarly to file access modes (e.g. ``O_RDWR``), Landlock access rights attached to file descriptors are retained even if they are passed between processes (e.g. through a Unix domain socket).
-Such access rights will then be enforced even if the receiving process is not sandboxed by Landlock.
-Indeed, this is required to keep access controls consistent over the whole system, and this avoids unattended bypasses through file descriptor passing (i.e. confused deputy attack).
+Such access rights will then be enforced even if the woke receiving process is not sandboxed by Landlock.
+Indeed, this is required to keep access controls consistent over the woke whole system, and this avoids unattended bypasses through file descriptor passing (i.e. confused deputy attack).